The United Kingdom, Canada, and Australia recognize the Palestinian state.

 Netanyahu responds by accusing countries of rewarding Hamas and says he will not allow it.

 LondonA balancing act between a guilty conscience, the United Kingdom's eternal interests, more closely tied than ever to the United States, and an increasingly rebellious public opinion against the ongoing Israeli genocide in the Gaza Strip.
 Prime Minister Keir Starmer formally announced this Sunday, in a pre-recorded video, the recognition of the State of Palestine, an announcement made at the same time as his counterparts from Australia and Canada, members of the Commonwealth.
 The announcement is part of a wave of similar pronouncements from Israel's traditional allies, which seek to halt the Israeli government of Benjamin Netanyahu's policy of wiping the Palestinians off the map, while seeking to isolate Hamas and force it into an unconditional surrender of Gaza.
 Currently, 147 UN member states, including Spain, recognize Palestine.
-France (the other former colonial power in the Middle East), Belgium, Luxembourg, Portugal, Malta, and possibly New Zealand and Liechtenstein will also join the list.
+Portugal has now joined the party, and France (the other former colonial power in the Middle East), Belgium, Luxembourg, Malta, and possibly New Zealand and Liechtenstein will also be added.

 Israeli Prime Minister Benjamin Netanyahu has reacted with a defiant statement: "It will not have been Palestinian.
 The response to this latest attempt to force us to accept a terrorist state in the heart of our land will be given after I return from the United States."
 Netanyahu, increasingly isolated internationally, accuses countries that urge recognition of the Palestinians of "rewarding terrorists" and says he is willing to withstand "international and domestic pressure."

-For its part, Hamas said in a statement that "recognition is an important step to maintain the right of our Palestinian people to their land and holy sites and to the establishment of an independent state with its capital in Jerusalem," which it describes as "the result deserved by resilience, struggle, and sacrifice," a reference to the right of return of Palestinian refugees.
-It also urges that this symbolic gesture be accompanied by "practical measures that will lead to an immediate halt to the brutal genocide against our people in Gaza and to confront the plans to Judaize and annex the West Bank and Jerusalem."
-They demand coordinated international action to bring those responsible for war crimes and crimes against humanity to justice in international courts."
+For its part, Hamas said in a statement that "recognition is an important step towards maintaining the right of our Palestinian people to their land and holy sites and to the establishment of an independent state with its capital in Jerusalem," which it describes as the "deserved result of resilience, struggle, and sacrifice," a reference to the right of return for Palestinian refugees.
+It also urges that this symbolic gesture be accompanied by "practical measures that will lead to the immediate halt of the brutal genocide against our people of Gaza and to confront the plans for the Judaization and annexation of the West Bank and Jerusalem."
+They demand coordinated international action to bring the Israeli perpetrators to trial for war crimes and crimes against humanity in international courts.

 Britain's historical responsibility